-Robin Stevenson is an artist and runs the Coffee Shop at Hornsey Library which was originally launched with support from if:book and now runs independently.
+Robin Stevenson is an artist who ran the Coffee Shop at Hornsey Library which was originally launched with support from if:book.

 Dr Caroline Hamilton is a post doctoral research fellow at the Department of Publishing and Communications at the University of Melbourne.
 Her blog is www.printedmatters.blogspot.com

 Neal Hoskins is publisher at Wingedchariot, the artisan workshop for digital pictures and words